 The main purpose of using derivatives is to reduce risks associated with investing in share markets.

 Fun Financial Facts #16

 Credit ratings help determine the risk of default or the Credit Risk.
-Lower the rating higher will be the risk of default and therefore higher is the demanded rate of interest.
+The higher the rating higher the risk of default and therefore higher the demanded rate of interest.
 Generally, the government bonds of a country are considered to be the safest investment in that particular country.

 They usually have the highest credit ratings.
 However, no investment is truly or completely risk-free.
 Treasury Bonds or the US Government Bonds are said to be the most risk-free bonds in the world.